mavickers/vue-toolkit/vuex-helpers/mutations/readme.md

 ```

 ## noMutator
-A mutation function that doesn't do anything (it returns null).
+A mutator function that doesn't do anything (it returns null).
 You shouldn't actually be using it functionally, but rather to indicate that a state field (when processed with _buildMutations_) should not have a mutator attached.
 [See example in the buildMutations documentation](#example---wildcard-and-nomutator).

 ## straightMutator
+A mutator function that merely assigns the given value to the state field.
+[See example in the buildMutations documentation](#example---wildcard-and-straightmutator).